samir-gandhi/pingdocs-demo/ciam-passwordless/CIAMPasswordlessProtectMagicLinkAuthenticationSubflow/nodes/jdrbqfg1mz.md

-# Functions - Is Challenge Not Expired?
+# Functions - string
+Is Challenge Not Expired?
 ## Configuration
 ID:  jdrbqfg1mz